Hey folks, I may have spoken too soon on this dynamic scoring business.

 I'm tired of our side afraid to stand up for what they know and really believe.

-I'm tired of our side, unwilling to stand up and show this contrast and draw this great distinction that exists between us and I'm so fed up with this belief that we have got to join amnesty in order to win.
+I'm tired of our side unwilling to stand up and show this contrast and draw this great distinction that exists between us and I'm so fed up with this belief that we have got to join amnesty in order to win.

-That we we were not elected to stop Obama, but rather to make Washington work.
+I'm fed up with all this, that we were not elected to stop Obama, but rather to make Washington work.

-All of this stuff just really it just frustrates and angers me to no end.
+All of this stuff just really, it just frustrates and angers me to no end.

-Now coming here and being mad and frustrated every day, nobody wants to hear that.
+Now, coming here and being mad and frustrated every day, nobody wants to hear that.

 But with Scott Walker, my whole point has been ever since I've been touting the guy, there's the blueprint about how to beat him back.

-Now it was a governor's race.
+Now, it was a governor's race.

-What I do know is that Scott Walker was personally targeted on Education and unions.
+What I do know is that Scott Walker was personally targeted on education and unions.

 They tried to destroy him every which way possible.

-We just we want winners, do we not?
+We want winners, do we not?

 It'd be great if they did, but they don't win.

-McCain didn't win, Romney didn't win, and they're not going to.
+Romney didn't win, and they're not going to.

-They may be fine men, probably are.
+They may be fine men.

-They're probably very and Romney, I don't think you can find a more solid citizen.
+Probably very, in Romney, I don't think you can find a more solid citizen.

-But Romney, what is I give you a class?
+But Romney, I give you a classic.

-Romney all of a sudden found it necessary earlier this week or last week to publicly announce that he is now changed his mind on global warming, and he's one of the people now that believes man is negatively impacting, destroying the climate.
+Romney all of a sudden found it necessary earlier this week or last week to publicly announce that he is now changed his mind on global warming and he's one of the people now that believes man is negatively impacting, destroying the climate.

 Why would you do that?